 The wind came by my old home and flew down the road and up the hill to the backs of Julia and Mark.
 Cary felt the wind hit his face and it knocked the cheap urn down as he fumbled it out of the box.
-A bit of me spilled out and sat still, clumped on the rocks, being blocked from the wind.
-Cary was my brother and he cared for me as much as needed to prove how good he was.
+A bit of me spilled out and sat still, clumped on the rocks, blocked from the wind.
+Cary was my brother and he cared for me as much as he needed to prove how good he was.
 And today, as he stooped over scooping me back into the plastic urn, he felt very good about himself.

 Off the backs of my friends, and off the box and the face of my brother, the wind continued on, leaving the memory of what slowed it briefly, behind.
 And out of the urn, it grabbed and held onto me and flew me down the hill and across the tall grass.
 We went up in the heat of the sun and there we flew, quiet and peaceful, looking down over the white-spotted green field shifting in the wind below.
 And there on the lilies of the valley, that hung heavy on their stems, the wind lay me down at the end of the impossible and infinitesimal moment when I was alive.